-- Use of solar and other forms of renewable sources of energy. - Segregation of waste and proper waste disposal. - Use of bicycles instead of cars. - Planting trees and preserving forests and avoiding deforestation, etc.
+- Use of solar and other forms of renewable sources of energy - Segregation of waste and proper waste disposal - Use of bicycles instead of motor bikes or vehicles for that matter - Planting trees and preserving forests and avoiding deforestation, etc.

 All these will make the natural resources last longer and will improve community resilience and sustainability of the planet.